Open Now ?

 Roots Sewer LInes

 Once inside pipes, tree roots can grow thickly along the interior surfaces.
-This root growth constricts drain flow over time, sometimes causing partial or even complete blockages that stop water from flowing through the system.
+This root growth constricts drain flow over time, sometimes causing partial or complete blockages that stop water from flowing through the system.

 Common Issues Tree Roots Cause in Drain Systems

-Some of the most common issues that tree roots cause in drain systems include partial and complete blockages.
+Some of the most common issues tree roots cause in drain systems include partial and complete blockages.
 As the roots grow inside the sewer pipes, they can wrap themselves around the interior walls and gradually choke off the flow space inside the pipe.

 Spilt Pipe Tree Root